Bikashforworkplacenew/FAQ-Workplace/README.md

-# wp-Acronym Bot
+# Help@ Bot
-A sample Acronym bot for Workplace.
-It helps you to implement an acronym, FAQ bot by google spreadsheet or office excel sheets
+A sample help bot for Workplace which can act as an online admin answering questions it is asked by simply querying from a google or office 365 spreadSheet.